MicrosoftDocs/security/zero-trust/integrate/endpoints.md

 - [Microsoft Defender for Endpoint](#microsoft-defender-for-endpoint), which helps enterprise networks prevent, detect, investigate, and respond to advanced threats.
 - [Microsoft Endpoint Manager](#microsoft-endpoint-manager), which provides protection and security for the devices that employees use and the applications that run on those devices.
+- [Microsoft Defender for IoT](#microsoft-defender-for-iot), which provides security across your operational technology (OT) networks.

 ### Microsoft Defender for Endpoint